anushaisawesome/emotify-spotify-app/README.md

 <br><br>
 then run backend.py first, and go to the link the Flask server is hosted on. you will need to log into  <a href='https://open.spotify.com/'>spotify web player</a> , and open chrome developer tools (F12 on <b>windows </b>, cmd + option + I on <b>macos</b>.) <br>find a tab that says 'network', and under it will be a burst of requests that happens on your logging in. <br>once this subsides, open a request with name 'events', and scroll until you see 'Authorisation'.<br> <b> copy the chunk of text after 'Bearer', this is your access token. </b>
 <br><br>
-paste this token into the field on the homepage, <b> open developer tools </b> and click a point on the plane.<br> if you have the python file open alongside your browser, you can see the request being passed and the neural network being trained.<br> once this is done, a string of letters and numbers will appear as a request in developer tools. click on it, and scroll to where it says 'Request URL'. <br> <b>this is the link to your generated playlist</b>. <br> copy-paste into a new tab and enjoy!
+paste this token into the field on the homepage, <b> open developer tools </b> and click a point on the plane.<br> if you have the python file open alongside your browser, you can see the request being passed and the neural network being trained.<br>a playlist will then be generated with the 10 emotionally closest songs in your Spotify listening history to the point you chose. <br>once your playlist has been generated, you should be redirected its Spotify page, where you can decide what to do with it.
 <br><br><br>
 <b>generating more playlists:</b>
 <br><br>